Stability of a wave and Klein-Gordon system with mixed coupling: Preliminaries

 \subsection{Sobolev-type and Hardy-type inequality}

 We now state a Sobolev-type inequality adapted to the hyperboloidal setting, which will be used to obtain sup-norm estimates for both wave and Klein-Gordon components.
-The Sobolev-type inequalities on hyperboloids have been proved by Klainerman, H{\"o}rmander, and LeFloch-Ma.
-For the proof of the one given right below, one refers to either \cite{Sogge} or \cite{PLF-YM-book, PLF-YM-cmp} for details.
+The Sobolev-type inequalities on hyperboloids have been proved by Klainerman \cite{Klainerman85}, H{\"o}rmander \cite{Hormander}, Georgiev \cite{Georgiev3}, and LeFloch-Ma \cite{PLF-YM-book, PLF-YM-cmp}.
+We will use the version of LeFloch-Ma, in which we only need to use the vector fields of Lorentz boosts (recall that other versions of the Sobolev-type inequality also require the use of the translation vector fields and the rotation vector fields).
+For its proof, one refers to \cite{PLF-YM-book, PLF-YM-cmp} for details.

 \begin{lemma} Let $u= u(t, x)$ be sufficient smooth and be supported in $\{(t, x): |x|< t - 1\}$ and let $s \geq 2$, then it holds \bel{eq:Sobolev2} \sup_{\Hcal_s} \big| t^{3/2} u(t, x) \big| \lesssim \sum_{| J |\leq 2} \big\| L^J u \big\|_{L^2_f(\Hcal_s)}, \ee with $L$ the Lorentz boosts and $J$ the multi-index.
 As a consequence, we also have \be \sup_{\Hcal_s} \big| s 0.03cm t^{1/2} u(t, x) \big| \lesssim \sum_{| J |\leq 2} \big\| (s/t) L^J u \big\|_{L^2_f(\Hcal_s)}, \ee \end{lemma}